 This dish has been in heavy rotation in our home for at least 20 years.
 Originally made from an Italian recipe, it has morphed into our own.
-When the rosemary and vinegar are added to the pan of golden chicken, alchemy occurs.
-The vinegar deglazes the brown bits and reduces into a syrup, permeating the chicken with an agrodolce (sweet-and-sour) flavor.
-There’s no better accompaniment than polenta; the readily available instant kind is handy for time-pressed cooks.
-Rice, pasta, or bread will also work—as long as there is something to sop up the sauce.
+When the rosemary and vinegar are added to the pan of chicken, alchemy occurs.
+The vinegar deglazes the brown bits and reduces into a syrup, permeating the chicken with an agrodolce (sweet and sour) flavor.
 The dish is even better the day after it’s made.–Lucinda Scala Quinn

 - 1 cup best-quality red-wine vinegar

-- 3 sprigs of fresh rosemary (about 1 tablespoon minced)
+- 3 sprigs of rosemary (about 1 tablespoon minced)

 - 5 1/2 pounds bone-in chicken pieces (large pieces, such as breast, should be cut in half)

 - Coarse salt and freshly ground black pepper

 - 3/4 cup homemade chicken stock or canned chicken broth plus more as needed

 - At least 15 minutes and up to 2 hours before cooking, combine the vinegar, garlic, and rosemary in a small bowl.

 - Thoroughly season the chicken pieces with salt and pepper.
 Heat a 14-inch skillet (or a couple smaller skillets) over medium-high heat and swirl in enough oil to coat the bottom of the skillet.
 Place the chicken in the skillet, skin side down.
 You should hear an immediate sizzle when the chicken pieces hit the pan.
 Don’t crowd the chicken; leave space around each piece and work in batches.
 Don’t move the pieces of o it takes a couple of minutes to sear the chicken so it doesn’t stick.